 CFC markets its policies in more than 40 states but does most of its business in the Midwest and Southeast US.
-The company writes more than 15% of its business in Ohio, and it is strong in Illinois, Indiana, Georgia, Michigan, North Carolina, and Pennsylvania.
+The company writes about 15% of its business in Ohio, and it is strong in Illinois, Indiana, Georgia, North Carolina, and Pennsylvania.
 Other states include Michigan, Tennessee, Virginia, and Alabama.
 Cincinnati Life is licensed in 49 states and Washington, DC.

 Sales and Marketing

-CFC maintains a force of roughly 1,700 field associates who provide local service and be accountable to its agencies for decisions we make at the local level.
+CFC maintains a force of more than 1,700 field associates who provide local service and be accountable to its agencies for decisions we make at the local level.

 The company's commercial lines segment targets primarily small to mid-sized businesses, though it is working to expand its services for larger companies.
 CFC has tied its growth to increasing the number of new agencies with which it strikes new relationships.